Happy Meal

-A Happy Meal is a kids' meal usually sold at the American fast food restaurant chain McDonald's since June 1979.
+A Happy Meal is a kids' meal sold at the American fast food restaurant chain McDonald's since June 1979.
 A small toy or book is included with the food, both of which are usually contained in a red cardboard box with a yellow smiley face and the McDonald's logo.
 The packaging and toy are frequently part of a marketing tie-in to an existing television series, film or toyline.

 Description

 The Happy Meal contains a main item (a hamburger, cheeseburger or small serving of Chicken McNuggets), a side item (French fries, apple slices, a Go-Gurt tube or a salad in some areas) and a drink (milk, juice or a soft drink).
 The choice of items changes from country to country and may depend on the size of the restaurant.

 In some countries, the choices have been expanded to include items such as a grilled cheese sandwich (known as a "Fry Kid"), or more healthy options such as apple slices, a mini snack wrap, salads or pasta, as one or more of the options.